Nintendo debuts hotly anticipated Nintendo Switch console

 Thank you for visiting Ohio.com.
 We noticed you are using an outdated browser that may not give you the best user experience.
 We recommend current browser versions of Google’s Chrome, Microsoft’s Edge, Mozilla’s Firefox.
 For more specific information on how to update your browser --Click Here or visit your browser’s website.

-President of Nintendo Tatsumi Kimishima speaks during a presentation event of the new Nintendo Switch in Tokyo, Friday, Jan.
-13, 2017.
+President of Nintendo Tatsumi Kimishima speaks during a presentation event of Nintendo Switch in Tokyo, Friday.
+Nintendo Co. said Friday that its Nintendo Switch video game console will sell for 29,980 yen (about $260) in Japan, starting March 3.
+(AP Photo/Koji Sasahara)

+A model puts the controller on to the Nintendo Switch during a presentation event of the new Nintendo Switch in Tokyo, Friday.
 Nintendo Co. said Friday that its Nintendo Switch video game console will sell for 29,980 yen (about $260) in Japan, starting March 3.
 (AP Photo/Koji Sasahara)

 A teen who was shot to death Wednesday afternoon at West Thornton Street and Laurel Avenue in Akron has been identified as 17-year-old Ernest Anderson Jr. of Schumacher Avenue.
 Anderson was a senior at East high school.